 1) Entry to the D’Abernon Cup (the “Tournament”) is open to teams of Old Boys from schools on the Headmasters’ Conference List.

 2) Only one team per school is permitted.
-All team members must be Old Boys of that particular school (i.e. is an alumni the day after the last day of term).
+All team members must be Old Boys of that particular school (i.e. players must have left school and their final term have ended before becoming eligible to play in the competition).

 3) An entry fee will be payable by each team.